IBISWorld presents a collection of fast facts for the different sectors of the UK economy.

 Professional, Scientific & Technical Services

-- ONS data reports that output in professional, scientific and technical services fell by 0.9% in September 2025, the largest negative contribution in the services sector.
-This was driven by a 4.9% decrease in scientific research and development.
+- ONS data reports that output in professional, scientific and technical services fell by 0.8% in October 2025.
+The subsector was the largest negative contributor to the services sector in the three months to October, falling by 1.6% due to falls in scientific research and development (down 6.2%) and architectural and engineering activities; technical testing and analysis (down 3%).

 - A survey of 1,680 lawyers at 110 top UK law firms conducted by legal rankings company Chambers and Partners has found that two in five associates plan to leave their jobs in the next five years amid significant stress and insufficient support from their employers.